 Keratoconus impacts about one in a thousand people, worsening their vision over time.
 The younger you are when you develop this corneal condition, the quicker it will progress, which is why early diagnosis and treatment are critical.
 More than a decade of research shows corneal collagen cross-linking can slow the progression of keratoconus and improve… Read the full article

-Corneal Crosslinking Questions
+Can Corneal Crosslinking Improve Vision?

 Dr. Kornmehl Answers Your Corneal Crosslinking Questions